 “ Where do you see WordPress in, let’s say two to five years? “

-My main problem with the plan that I personally see myself is that we’re competing with Wix, Squarespace, Tumblr and the like, which I don’t see as major competitors in the business space, and it also seems to be a “race to the bottom” to some extent.
+My main problem with the plan, one I personally see, myself, is that we’re competing with Wix, Squarespace, Tumblr and the like, and which I don’t see as major competitors in the business space.
+It also seems to be a “race to the bottom” to some extent.
 But that’s a complicated matter and we’ll see how this one goes over the next couple of years.

 “What was the first step from a freelancer to a business consultant?
 How did you get along with all of the business side of things? “

 The switch was challenging indeed, but frankly, I did spend a few years at large enterprises working closely with all departments (including building financial software applications, eRPs, CRMs and the like), then a few years as a freelancer and living with a business owner (my mother) for a while, which taught me invaluable lessons on running a business and everything outside of your core skill set – i.e. accounting, legal, project management, sales, building a personal brand, etc.